sourav-bk/Golang/Intro.md

 During that time I gained knowledge to the e-commerce domain, working on both B2B and B2C applications.

 From a technical standpoint, my core Programming-language include PHP and Golang.

 I have hands-on experience working with relational and NoSQL databases such as MySQL, MariaDB, PostgreSQL, and MongoDB.

 Additionally, I have experience with Redis for caching and RabbitMQ for messaging systems purpose and, that enabling me to build scalable and efficient backend systems.

-I have also been involved in designing and developing microservices-based architectures APIs using REST, GraphQL, and gRPC.
+I have also been involved in designing and developing microservices-based architectures APIs using REST, GraphQL, and gRPC. and have had some exposure to CI/CD.